NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 - The CAS Clinician will contact the patient, or their representative, utilising contact details in the referral message.
 - On commencement of the consultation the CAS system sends an Interim Validation Response back to the Sending 999 AST to inform them that the validation activity is in progress.
 - The CAS clinician undertakes a consultation to validate the Sending Service's triage outcome.
 The consultation will be informed by the clinical information sent by the requesting service.
 The outcome of the validation will be recorded in the CAS system.
-- The outcome of the consultation under taken by the CAS clinician to validate the original 999 AST triage outcome is sent to the Sending service in a BaRS Final Validation Response.
+- The outcome of the consultation under taken by the CAS clinician to validate the original 999 AST triage outcome is sent to the Sending service in a Final Validation Response.
 This may include:
 	* An outcome that requires an upgraded ambulance response from the Sending 999 AST
 	* An outcome that requires an downgraded ambulance response from the Sending 999 AST
 	* An outcome that requires an unchanged ambulance response from the Sending 999 AST